ashley-hart/cpp-xp-farm/README.md

 # cpp-xp-farm
-Learning C++ w/ SFML for game development
+Tracking my journey with C++ and other tools/skills for game development